 Even then, the law changes at the state level.
 Each state can have its own laws regarding hemp products, especially after the FDA announced restrictions and warnings on certain delta 8 products.

 To sum it up, HHC is federally legal, but each state might have its ruling about hemp-derived cannabinoids.
+We suggest you check your local regulations before buying HHC products.
 Let’s review some of the most important ones you might want to double-check.

 HHC Legality by State